Mikejo5000/vsts-docs-pr/docs/work/scrum/sprint-planning.md

 <a id="share" >  </a>
 ### Share your sprint plan

-Any stakeholder on your team (someone with permissions to connect to your team project) can view your sprint plan.
+Any stakeholder on your team (someone with permissions to connect to your project) can view your sprint plan.
 Simply send them the URL of your sprint backlog page.
 But also, you can share it with them through email or print a version.

 To email it, create and save the query for the sprint backlog.